Back to school bugs: What your kids need to know before going back to school

 Another back to school bug problem can be lice

-Typically lice is more of a winter issue as more children will be wearing hats and jackets where clothes touching each other could be a common problem.
+Typically lice is more of a winter issue.
+Children will be wearing hats and jackets where clothes touching each other could be a common problem.
 However, it’s still important for your kids to know about how lice is spread and what to avoid.

 There are still plenty of other ways for children to spread lice without sharing winter clothes.
 Lice can crawl from one person to another from clothes, towels, combs, hats, backpacks, and more.